January 7, 2019 6:09 am Leave your thoughts

 - Blackstrap molasses (a great source of iron)

 - Dark and dairy-free chocolate

 - Dried fruit: for additional vitamins and minerals

 - Vegan sports and other supplements: we have vegetable-based (rather than whey-based) sports nutrition powders, and supplements such as Engevita, to increase your intake of B12.

-Categorised in: Coconut, Cold Pressed Oils, Dairy Free, Dried Fruit, Environmental, Japanese Food, Lentils, Nut butters, Nuts, Orgran, Pulses, Quinoa, Seeds, Soya Milk, Sports Nutrition, Sports Superfoods, Sports Supplements, Superfoods, Supernutrients, Vegan, Wholefoods
+Categorised in: Coconut, Cold Pressed Oils, Dairy Free, Dried Fruit, Environmental, Japanese Food, Keep, Lentils, Nut butters, Nuts, Orgran, Pulses, Quinoa, Seeds, Soya Milk, Sports Nutrition, Sports Superfoods, Sports Supplements, Superfoods, Supernutrients, Vegan, Wholefoods

 This post was written by Yzanne